UKCloud/documentation/articles/azure/azs-how-add-disks.md

 ## Adding a disk to a VM that is already attached to another VM on Azure Stack

-1. Ensure the disk is has been detached from its original VM.
+1. Ensure the disk has been detached from its original VM.

 2. In the menu on the left, select **Virtual machines**.